adhamhshm/giggers-app/README.md

 This is a Dribble clone project via an online tutorial.
-The application can allow you to showcase your work and get hired without hassle.

 The application is built upon TypeScript, Next.js, Cloudinary, Grafbase and Tailwind CSS.
 The application was deployed on Vercel.